0mician/TheOmicians/SamBam101/README.md

 - [Faecalibacterium Prausnitzii](https://en.wikipedia.org/wiki/Faecalibacterium_prausnitzii)
 - [Akkermansia Muciniphila](https://en.wikipedia.org/wiki/Akkermansia_muciniphila)

-For all the above, conducted the full analysis described below.
-To keep this section short and readable we will go through an example.
+For all these bacterias, the full analysis described below was performed.
+We'll limit the examples to one, as the others are very similar and can be reproduced easily.

 # Methanobrevibacter Smithii